Symposium on Social Housing of Laboratory Animals, 2018

-The following are a selection of presentations from a symposium that was co-hosted by USDA, NIH, OLAW, CDC, Yerkes National Primate Research Center, Johns Hopkins Center for Alternatives to Animal Testing, and the Johns Hopkins School of Medicine Department of Molecular and Comparative Pathobiology on May 1 & 2, 2017 at The Centers for Disease Control, Atlanta, GA.
+The following are a selection of presentations from a symposium that was co-hosted by USDA, NIH, OLAW, Johns Hopkins Center for Alternatives to Animal Testing (CAAT), and the Johns Hopkins School of Medicine Department of Molecular and Comparative Pathobiology on June 4 & 5, 2018 at National Agricultural Library, United States Department of Agriculture, Beltsville, MD.

 These presentations are being hosted by Animal Welfare Information Center, a service of The National Agricultural Library.
 Staff do not edit or otherwise modify the original materials.
 The views expressed in the presentations do not necessarily reflect the policies of the National Agricultural Library or the United States Department of Agriculture.